angeleads/Workshop-React-Native/README.md

 Hello everyone and welcome :)

-This workshop is an introduction to React Native using [expo](https://docs.expo.dev/) where we will learning how to fetch data from and an API and displaying its content!
-(I know, exciting).
+This workshop is an introduction to React Native using [expo](https://docs.expo.dev/) where we will be learning how to fetch data from and an API and displaying its content!
+(I know... exciting).

 For that, we will be creating a weather app with the [openweatherapi](https://openweathermap.org/api), which is a provider of highly recognisable weather products that make working with the weather data a way easier.

 Skills you will acquire:

-- Introduction to React Native
+- Introduction to React Native.
-- Introduction to expo
+- Introduction to expo.
-- How to use openweathermap API
+- How to use openweathermap API.
-- Integrating openweathermap with react native expo
+- Integrating openweathermap with react native expo.
-- Search Weather Data of different cities using react native expo
+- Search Weather Data of different cities using react native expo.
-- Component management
+- Component management.
-- Get information like, sunrise time, sunset time, humidity, windspeed, pressure of any city in the world using react native expo and openweathermap
+- Get information like, sunrise time, sunset time, humidity, windspeed, pressure of any city in the world using react native expo and openweathermap.
-- Amazing Weather App With decent UI using react native
+- Amazing Weather App With decent UI using react native.

 Without further ado, let's get started with the installations!